paulscherrerinstitute/bsread_cpp/Readme.md

   - `SYS` - System prefix (e.g. my IOC0), is expanded to $(SYS)-BSREAD:xx

 __optional__
+  - `PULSEID_OFFSET` - PULSEID offset, can be positive or negative integer (this is usually 0,+1 or -1)

   - `BSREAD_PULSEID` -  Record used to obtain pulse id
   - `BSREAD_TS_SEC` -  Record used to obtain global timestamp sec
   - `BSREAD_TS_NSEC` -  Record used to obtain global timestamp sec